beancount/ledger2beancount/docs/manual.md

 five account types, you will have to rename them.
 Currently, ledger2beancount doesn't have an option to map the account types.

-Ledger's `apply account` directive is supported.
-The mapping of account names described above is done after the `apply` directive.
+Ledger's `apply account` and `alias` directives are supported.
+The mapping of account names described above is done after these directives.

 ### Amounts